As a famous Aunty Acid cartoon says: “It’s bad news when you get to the age where your back goes out more than you do.”

 If you’re in the same boat, what should you do?

 According to research, people who don’t pursue extreme treatment have fewer complications.
-So before you rush out to get an MRI or x-ray, ask for epidural or cortisone shots, start popping pain pills, or thinking about surgery, try the following recommendations:
+So before you rush out to get an MRI or x-ray, ask for epidural or cortisone shots, start popping pain pills, or thinking about surgery, try some Neuropathy Help or the following recommendations: